Mostafa-At-GitHub/MyProjects-At-Udacity/Data Analysis Nanodegree/2. Professional Track/2nd proj -  Wrangle and Analyze Data/README.md

 - However, you have grouped similar issues before cleaning them, and sometimes multiple issues took a fewer number of lines to clean rather than cleaning them one by one, so I think we may give this specification a passing mark.
-- DataFrame objects were copied before cleaning, and a final cleaned dataset was created and ’lled with the cleaned data.
+- DataFrame objects were copied before cleaning, and a final cleaned dataset was created and √ïlled with the cleaned data.
 Excellent work on this part.
 - Well done with the visualizations and insights, they look great!

 *__[2nd review](Udacity%20Detailed%20Reviews/2nd%20Udacity%20Review%20-%20Meets%20Specifications.pdf) highlights:__*

-- You have put dedicated e‡ort into this project and it paid off.
-Congratulations on meeting all the specifications of the project!
-You have demonstrated a very good python coding skills and understanding of __data wrangling__ process.
+- You have put dedicated e√†ort into this project and it paid off.
+Congratulations on meeting all the specifications of the project! *__You have demonstrated a very good python coding skills and understanding__* of __data wrangling__ process.
 - You have done an excellent job wrangling the given data and producing some interesting insights like __iphone is the most frequent platform for tweeting on this account__
 - You also did a fantastic job of incorporating the previous reviewer suggestions.
 Congratulations!
 Keep up all the great work you are doing.
 Good luck with your future projects!
 - Good job adding a __hyper-linked Table of Contents__ so that it is very easy to navigate through your notebook.
 This shows your attention to details.